 Update 10/13/16 – This giveaway is now CLOSED.
 The winner is Amy C. Congrats Amy!

-- 1/2 C dairy-free mini chocolate chips (plus more for topping)
+- 1 cup chocolate chips (plus more for topping)

 - 2 large eggs, room temperature

-- In a large bowl, whisk together the flour, xanthan gum, granulated sugar, brown sugar, baking soda, allspice, cinnamon, and salt.
-Stir in the mini chocolate chips.
+- In a large bowl, whisk together the flour, xanthan gum, baking soda, allspice, cinnamon, and salt.
+Stir in the chocolate chips.

-- In a separate bowl, whisk together the eggs, avocado oil, milk, pumpkin puree, and vanilla.
+- In a separate bowl, whisk together the brown sugar, eggs, oil, milk, pumpkin puree, and vanilla.
 Pour the wet ingredients into the dry ingredients and stir until combined.

 - Divide the batter equally between the 12 muffin cups and sprinkle with additional chocolate chips if desired.